whAT we do

 Social Protection has been one of PPRC’s core theme areas to work on.
 PPRC, in partnership with UNDP and University of Manchester Poverty Institute, published an international publication on this topic called, ‘Social Protection In Bangladesh.’
 The book was authored by a rich body of international researchers – Dr. Hossain Zillur Rahman, Chairman of PPRC, Dr. David Hulme, Professor of Development Studies, Dr. Mathilde Maitrot and Luigi Peter Ragno.

-Our recent move to our new location has also brought about key changes in line with our ‘New PPRC’ agenda.
-For PPRC, it is an opportune time to think afresh.
-We have reshaped our organizational structure, welcomed new members and established regular institutional activities such as quantitative skills trainings, reading circles, talks and fitness days.
-The changes have created a new mood to embrace the challenges and opportunities of a fast-changing national and international landscape.
+The recent move to a new location has also brought about key changes in line with our ‘New PPRC’ agenda.
+For PPRC, it is an opportune time to think afresh and scale up its research efforts covering both ongoing agenda such as urban poverty, health, social protection and new areas such as WASH, nutrition and urban governance.